lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **RPretribution** _(19-Aug-18 02:58 PM)_

-> I DON’T KNOW HOW IT WORKS, ALRIGHT??
+> I DON'T KNOW HOW IT WORKS, ALRIGHT??

 _Garrick drops the balloon gun._